Indian Jews

 Roland, Joan G. Jews in British India: Identity in a Colonial Era.
 Hanover, NH: University Press of New England, 1989.

-This comprehensive history focuses on the Bene Israel and the Baghdadi Jews from the 19th century through the 1980s.
+This comprehensive history focuses on the Bene Israel and the Baghdadi Jews from the nineteenth century through the 1980s.
 It examines the relationships between the two groups as well as each community’s connection with the British government, Indian nationalism, and Zionism.

 The volume coincided with the opening of an exhibition on the Jews of India at the Israel Museum.
 Chapters include photographs and text on the festivals, the home, dress, marriage certificates, and more.